UteBradter/SiberianJayIBM/README.md

 Code written by Ute Bradter, ute.bradter@nina.no

-For Bradter et al. Habitat suitability models based on opportunistic citizen science data - evaluating forecasts from alternative models versus an individual-based model.
+For Bradter, Ozgul, Griesser, Layton-Matthews, Eggers, Singer, Sandercock, Haverkamp & Snäll.
+Habitat suitability models based on opportunistic citizen science data - evaluating forecasts from alternative models versus an individual-based model.
+Diversity and Distributions.

 At the time of writing, packages based on PROJ.4 were used.

 ##### MARK models required that life-history stages of Siberian jay were represented by a one letter abbreviation and this abbreviation has been used in the IBM: